Search more than 3,000 biographies of contemporary and classic poets.

 David St. John was born in Fresno, California, on July 24, 1949.
 He received his BA in 1974 from California State University, Fresno, and an MFA from the University of Iowa.

-He is also the author of the volume of essays and interviews Where the Angels Come Toward Us (White Pine Press, 1995) and coeditor, with Cole Swenson, of American Hybrid: A Norton Anthology of New Poetry (W. W. Norton, 2009).
+St. John is also the author of the volume of essays and interviews Where the Angels Come Toward Us (White Pine Press, 1995) and co-editor, with Cole Swenson, of American Hybrid: A Norton Anthology of New Poetry (W. W. Norton, 2009).
 He is also the author of two libretti: one for Donald Crockett’s opera The Face, which is based on St. John’s book of the same name, and one for Frank Ticheli’s choral symphony The Shore.

 The poet Robert Hass says of St. John’s writing:

-St. John currently teaches in the PhD Program in Creative Writing and Literature and is the Chair of English at the University of Southern California.
+St. John currently teaches in the PhD Program in creative writing and literature and is the chair of the English department at the University of Southern California.
 He lives in Venice Beach, California.

 The Last Troubadour (Ecco, 2017)